Hotel Transylvania 3 Parents Guide

 Should I take my child to see Hotel Transylvania 3?

 Related: Hotel Transylvania 3 Glow in the Dark Slime Recipe!

 Sometimes it's tricky to answer these questions in my parents guide to movies.
 I had no problem telling parents that kids might be overwhelmed in my Doctor Strange parent review and my Jumanji parents guide.

 But I'm also into being honest and encouraging when we're talking about quality entertainment.
+My Toy Story 4 parent review is full of information.
 Writing the Peter Rabbit parent review and my Incredibles 2 parents guide were no-brainers.
 They're just great family movies that hit the right balance of storytelling, comedy and drama.